Workhorse Group: Real Investors Must Avoid (NASDAQ:WKHS)

 I'm not claiming that the company can't continue to grow or that more orders won't come in.
 I'm just saying that, with the current business, the market capitalization does not justify the valuation.

-With over 6,000 other potential investments in the United States accessible to investors, Workforce is best avoided until they can show much more development of their product lines and a savvy investor can reasonably estimate future sales.
+With over 6,000 other potential investments in the United States accessible to investors, Workhorse is best avoided until they can show much more development of their product lines and a savvy investor can reasonably estimate future sales.

 Disclosure: I/we have no positions in any stocks mentioned, but may initiate a short position in WKHS over the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.